ashishdoneriya/workbook/content/Finance/cash-trapped-business.md

 The first shock was about customer payments.

-Ramesh thought: I sold the medicine.
-They’ll pay next week, right?
+Ramesh thought: **I sold the medicine.
+They’ll pay next week, right?**

 Wrong.

 Some paid in 60 days.
 Some in 90.
 One government hospital took 120 days and still delayed.

-His accountant explained: “Sir, our average Debtor Days is around 75.
-That means, from the day you bill someone, you wait 75 days to get paid.”
+His accountant explained: **"Sir, our average Debtor Days is around 75.
+That means, from the day you bill someone, you wait 75 days to get paid."**

 Ramesh stared at the ceiling.
-“So the sale is real - but the cash is imaginary for 2.5 months.”
+**"So the sale is real - but the cash is imaginary for 2.5 months."**

 Exactly.